robthomson/betaflight-lua-ethos-suite/README.md

 # BFSUITE Lua Scripts for Ethos

-[Betaflight](https://github.com/rotorflight) is a Flight Control software suite designed for single-rotor helicopters.
-It consists of:
+Betaflight is a Flight Control software suite

 - Betaflight Flight Controller Firmware
 - Betaflight Configurator, for flashing and configuring the flight controller